amohant4/amohant4.github.io/_posts/2019-01-31-Creating-Your-Own-Deep-Learning-Framework.markdown

 ```

 #### VARIABLES
 Variables are objects whose value can be altered during execution.
 We need to provide them with an initial value aswell.
 As as we did before, anytime we instantiate a variable object we need to append it to the list containing all variables in the graph.
+Similarliy it will have an attribute called output_nodes to keep all the nodes to which this placeholder provides data to.
+We will provide an additional method to allow loading values into the variables.

 ```
 import emulator as em